mekanics/n8n-nodes-harvest/apps/n8n-nodes-harvest/README.md

 ## Why This Node?

-This community node provides a **more comprehensive implementation** than n8n's built-in Harvest integration:
+This community node provides a **more complete implementation** than n8n's built-in Harvest integration:

 - **More Resources**: Includes Company, Expense Categories, Project Assignments, and comprehensive Reports
 - **Invoice PDF Downloads**: Download invoices as PDF files directly within your workflows